ConnorKillackey/interview-prep/README.md

 greedy
-always makes the choice that seems the best in the moment makes a locally-optimal choice in the hope that this choice will lead to a globally-optimal solution.
+iterates through the problem space taking the best so far always makes the choice that seems the best in the moment makes a locally-optimal choice in the hope that this choice will lead to a globally-optimal solution.